-Piney Creek Trail is a 4.2 mile lightly trafficked loop trail located near Shell Knob, MO that features a river and is rated as moderate.
+Piney Creek Trail is a 4.2 mile lightly trafficked loop trail located near Shell Knob, MO that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Parking at the foot of the fire tower.
 There is a restroom at the parking area.

 This place should be rated as hard !
 A hiker could really use a (current) map and gps with satellite imagery the blazes are almost non existent.
 If you decide to take a trail that is not on the official map , it will get sketchy ...
 As none of the trails are maintained ..

 Just hiked this over the weekend.
 The trail is pretty clear on the first leg.
 But gets lost once you get to the creek bottom.
 It's tough to find the trail connection going back north as its really covered